 In support of their times tables knowledge, we use TTRockstars (https://ttrockstars.com/login) in Key Stage 2, which gives the children a fun way to practise their tables online, earning coins for every correct answer and being able to spend them on their avatar.
-Children in KS2 regularly test their knowledge in a timed situation with music playing in the background.
-We have termly competitions, celebrating the classes and individuals who perform highly.
-Children in KS2 can log on to practise, compete in competitions and earn coins to spend on their avatar with their own login (six letters) and password (normally three numbers) so that they can log in both at home and in school.
+Teachers have provided children with their own login (six letters) and password (normally three numbers) so that they can log in both at home and in school.

 Arithmetic skills are assessed at the end of KS2.
 Children learn strategies to solve all four operations in addition, subtraction, multiplication and division.
 Parental support with everyday maths is a very important part of developing a child’s confidence in maths.
 Here is a link to a website that may help: www.familymathstoolkit.org.uk

 Mathematical development in the Early Years Foundation Stage (EYFS) relates to the Development Matters document and the Early Learning Goals, set out in the Statutory Framework for the EYFS alongside the mathematics programme of study.
 This is aligned with the White Rose Maths scheme of learning.
 Well-planned sequences of learning are taught to the whole class and purposeful focus activities enable pupils to apply their mathematical skills and understanding and to have meaningful conversations with peers and adults using mathematical vocabulary.